The Double Refuge 🇲🇽 Señor Locke

 Hamlet: Not a whit, we defy augury.
 There's special providence in the fall of a sparrow.

 Horatio’s advice would have been worth following, for what providence is there in Hamlet’s death?
-One might also see Horatio’s skepticism when Hamlet sees the ghost in his mother’s chamber, but she does not see it.
-Here the reality of a ghost goes from a communal one to a personal one, from verificaction by many people to the possible hallucination of one person.
+One might also see Horatio’s type of skepticism operating when Hamlet sees the ghost in his mother’s chamber, but his mother doesn’t see it.
+Here the reality of a ghost goes from a communal one to a personal one, from verification by many people to the possible hallucination of one person.

 Lady’s Macbeth’s cold-blooded words constitute a shocking manipulation in two ways.
 First, her rejection of the dimension of evil is contradictory, coming as it does from a woman who earlier summoned the powers of Hell, pleading, “Come to my woman's breasts, / And take my milk for gall, you murdering ministers, / Wherever, in your sightless substances, / You wait on nature's mischief.”
 Her words are also a shocking manipulation because she uses supernatural notions when she thinks she can get power from them, then discards such notions when she can get power from a less occult view of the world.